HAYAH

 Returns are "anticipated," not guaranteed, and vary by product and holding period.

-3. UAE REIT Dividend Yields (2026)
+UAE REIT Dividend Yields (2026)

 REIT

-Approx. Dividend Yield Range
+Approximate Dividend Yield

 Emirates REIT